Low Angle Shot

 1. Offers a unique perspective

 When viewed from a particular point, the term perspective means perceiving the right impression of a subject’s height, width, depth, and position concerning each other.
 As a photographer, you will know how the eye looks at different things.
 Low-angle photography is simply an application of that knowledge.
-You stoop down below the eye level when photographing from a low angle, which is quite rare.
+You stoop down below eye level when photographing from a low angle, which is quite rare.
 Hence a photograph taken from this angle offers a unique perspective which makes it pretty interesting.

 2. Adds majesty to your subject